avablakedesign/avablake-calendar-work-day-scheduler/README.md

 #Refactoring a calendar work day scheduler
 ## Description
-This is a calendar scheduler I wrote for a client.
+This is a calendar scheduler I programmed for a client.
 ## Installaiton
 N/A
 ## Usage